Sales collateral best practices

 Track and measure collateral effectiveness

-Monitor content analytics such as open rates for email attachments, engagement with digital collateral and conversion rates at different stages of the sales process.
+Monitor content analytics such as open rates for email attachments, engagement with digital collateral, and conversion rates at different stages of the sales process.
 This will help you refine and improve your collateral over time.

 Leverage a sales enablement tool